scifir/scifir-units/TO-DO.md

 - TODO: solid_angle class, with the literal "_sr" too
 - TODO: explanation, with code examples, of physics and chemistry laws
 - TODO: there is a bug with is_close_prefix in base_display()
-- TODO: change the default of display() to be of all decimals instead of two
+- TODO: maybe change the default of display() to be of all decimals instead of two

 - TODO: complex_number<> and lab_number<> should work with scalar_unit class as template parameter too, not only with their child classes